awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose the name of the Amazon S3 bucket you specified for storing command output, and then choose the folder named with the ID of the instance that ran the association\. \(If you chose to store output in a folder in the bucket, open it first\.\)
+1. Choose the name of the Amazon S3 bucket you specified for storing command output, and then choose the folder named with the ID of the node that ran the association\. \(If you chose to store output in a folder in the bucket, open it first\.\)

 1. Drill down several levels, through the `awsrunPowerShell` folder, to the `stdout` file\.